 Your safety is of utmost importance, but we also want to ensure that the time during your shutdown is efficient and that your equipment is not damaged.
-That is why we have gathered the steps to safely shut down a boiler.
+That is why we have gathered the steps to safely shut down a commercial boiler.
 Whether you are shutting down for a day, an annual inspection, or for the season, doing it wrong can be costly and dangerous.

 Follow Your Manual

 First and foremost, we always recommend always following your boiler manufacturer’s procedures for a shutdown.
 If your boiler did not come with a physical manual, you can often find your model’s care instructions on the manufacturer’s website.Are you prepared for your next #boiler shutdown? @RasMech breaks it down to ensure a safe and effective shutdown: Click To Tweet

 To begin the process of shutting your boiler down, reduce the load and move the firing rate to the low position.
 Then, blow down your boiler AND boiler level controls and columns.
 Any sediment or sludge that has collected at the bottom of the boiler or the boiler bridles should be removed before cooling and draining the unit.
 By doing so, the sludge won’t harden or allow for corrosion.
 Not to mention, a blowdown is much easier than cleaning with a shovel and bucket after the commercial boiler is drained for the layup!